Janis Ian: Writing and acting

 Ian was a regular columnist for the LGBT news magazine The Advocate and contributed to Performing Songwriter magazine from 1993 to 2006.
-On July 24, 2008, Ian released her positively-received autobiography Society's Child (published by Penguin Tarcher).
+On July 24, 2008, Ian released autobiography Society's Child (published by Penguin Tarcher), which was positively received.
 An accompanying double CD, The Autobiography Collection, has been released with many of Ian's best loved songs.

 Ian took acting lessons and script interpretation classes from Stella Adler in the early 1980s to help her feel more comfortable on stage, and she and Adler remained close friends until Adler's death in 1992.
 In December 2015, Ian appeared in the series finale of HBO comedy series Getting On playing a patient who refused to stop singing.

 Personal life

-Ian's mother Pearl Yadoff Fink was diagnosed with multiple sclerosis in 1975.
+Ian's mother, Pearl Yadoff Fink, was diagnosed with multiple sclerosis in 1975.
 Because of this, Ian and her brother persuaded their mother to pursue her lifelong dream of going to college.
-Fink eventually enrolled in Goddard College's adult education program and ultimately graduated with a master's degree.
+Fink eventually enrolled in Goddard College's adult education program and graduated with a master's degree.
 After Fink's death in 1997, Ian decided to auction off memorabilia to raise money to endow a scholarship at Goddard specifically for older continuing education students, which became the Pearl Foundation, a 501(c)(3) public charity.
 At the end of each year, 90% or more of funds raised from sale of merchandise, donations from fans and contributions from Ian herself are disbursed to various educational institutions to fund scholarships.
 By 2020, it had endowed more than $1,250,000 in scholarship funds at four schools.

 Ian married Portuguese filmmaker Tino Sargo in 1978 and the two divorced in 1983.
-Accusations of Sargo's physical and emotional abuse were discussed in Ian's autobiography.
+In her autobiography, Ian accused Sargo of physical and emotional abuse.
 After moving to Nashville, she met Patricia Snyder in 1989.
 Ian came out as a lesbian in 1993 with the worldwide release of her album Breaking Silence.
 Snyder and Ian married in Toronto on August 27, 2003.
 Ian has a stepdaughter and two grandchildren with Snyder.